rigo0523/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+DOM stands for Document Object Model and it is good for manipulating documents so you dont have to in HTML or CSS

 2. What is an event?
+reaction on a webpage

 3. What is an event listener?
+when the user triggers an element on the webpage causing it to execute

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? because we cant use array methods on them, even though they are similar, we need to convert so we can use the array methods

 5. What is a component?
+resusable code that make our code simple

 ### Git Set up